 For Eligible California High School Graduates

-Any student, other than one with a United States Citizenship and Immigration Services (USCIS) nonimmigrant visa status who meets all of the following requirements, shall be exempt from paying nonresident tuition at Orange Coast College if they meet the following requirements and submit required documents.
+Any student (other than one with a USCIS nonimmigrant visa status) who meets all of the following requirements, shall be exempt from paying nonresident tuition at Orange Coast College if they meet the following requirements and submit required documents.

-- attained credits earned in California from a California high school equivalent to three or more years of full-time high school course work and attended a combination of elementary, middle and/or high schools in California for a total of three or more years and
+- Attained credits earned in California from a California high school equivalent to three or more years of full-time high school course work and attended a combination of elementary, middle and/or high schools in California for a total of three or more years, or

-The student must have graduated from a California high school or attained the equivalent prior to the start of the term (for example, passing the GED or California High School Proficiency exam) and
+- The student must have graduated from a California high school and received a high school diploma or attained the equivalent prior to the start of the term (for example, passing the GED or California High School Proficiency exam), or

 - Students who are nonimmigrants who are victims of trafficking, domestic violence, and other serious crimes who have been granted T or U visa status, under Title 8 of the United States Code, sections 1101(a)(15)(T) or (U) are eligible for this exemption.